Mijaks: 19th century

-The Islamized population of Galicnik was re-Christianized in 1843.
+The Islamized population of Galičnik was re-Christianized in 1843.

-Georgi Pulevski was born in 1817.
-He published a three-language dictionary promoting the Macedonian language and nation as a separate and different from the neighbors.
+Georgi Pulevski wrote about the places where the Mijaks were concentrated, their migrations and the Mijak region.

 In 1822, an unpublished lexicographical work by Panajot Ginovski, "Mijački rečnik po našem govoru", was written, containing 20,000 words.

 In the summer of 1875, referendum was held on the church affiliation of the Christians in Debar county (kaza).
 The majority supported the accession to the Bulgarian Exarchate.
 Only 2 villages and 20 houses in Debar supported the Patriarchate of Constantinople, perceived by local Bulgarians as Greek church.

 This was made after the Principality of Bulgaria received most of the Macedonia region by the Ottoman Empire, and the earlier establishment and expansion of the Bulgarian Exarchate (February 28, 1870; in 1874, Skopje and Ohrid voted in favour of the Exarchate).

 20th century

 During the Ilinden uprising in Kruševo (August 2–3, 1903), a known Mijak involved was Veljo Pecan.
 During the guerilla period, the Mijaks were divided into those that identified with Serbia and those that did with Bulgaria; one Serbian vojvoda was Doksim Mihailović from Galičnik, while the Bulgarian vojvods were under Maksim N. Bogoja.
-Tale Krastev, Ivan Pendarovski, Rade Yankulovski, Kiro Simonovski, Yanaki Tomov, Apostol Frachkovski etc. One of the leaders and founders of IMARO, Damyan Gruev is also a Mijak (from Smilevo).
+Tale Krastev, Ivan Pendarovski, Rade Yankulovski, Kiro Simonovski, Yanaki Tomov, Apostol Frachkovski etc.